Finxpd

 Furthermore, experts claim that the rapid increase in interest rates has caused investors to reconsider whether Tech stocks performed well.
 In contrast, low-interest rates can continue to perform well when rates are higher.
 Investors are taking fewer chances on digital businesses because there is a great deal of unpredictability and uncertainty.
 Tech businesses often do poorly when interest rates rise, and borrowing costs increase.

-Concerns About the Economic Future
+Concerns about the Economic Future

 It is impossible to anticipate what the economy will look like in the future since some economists think that increasing interest rates might trigger a recession characterized by a drop in expenditure, especially on specialist tech items.
 As analysts attempt to forecast the broader path of the economy, it seems that many are using the recent decline in tech stocks as an early signal of what may occur if a recession occurs.